-In the macro-world, on the other hand, the doctrine that objects and processes change because of their 'internal contradictions' would seem to mean that when, say, a cat gets run over, that cat actually self-destructs and that the car involved had nothing to do with flattening it.
-One might well wonder why nature produced such suicidal beasts.
+In the macro-world, the idea that change is the result of 'internal contradictions' would seem to mean that when, say, a cat gets run over, that cat actually self-destructs, and the car that hit it had nothing to do with flattening it.
+One might well wonder then why nature produced such suicidal beasts.
 [Is this perhaps an example of 'natural de-selection'?]

 Of course, it could be argued along Leibnizian lines that had the cat in question been internally strong enough it would have survived this unequal tussle with that car.
 So, the real cause of this cat's radically modified shape is in fact to be found inside that cat.
 [This argument is outlined here.
 As we will see in Essay Eight Part One, several DM-theorists do indeed argue along such lines.]

-There is something to be said for this argument, but fortunately not much.
-Whatever it is that causes a cat to alter dramatically when run over is plainly not whatever it is that maintains its anatomical integrity from day-to-day.
-Something must have upset whatever that factor is in order to transform that cat's shape; cats do not spontaneously flatten themselves.
-Few of us would be happy to be told by a Leibnizian drunk driver that it isn't his fault that the family pet is spread half-way across the road because the cat itself is the cause of its new shape.
+There is something to be said for this argument -- but fortunately not much.
+Whatever it is that causes a cat's shape to alter when run over is clearly not whatever it was that helped maintain its anatomical integrity from day-to-day.
+Something must have upset its structural stability in order to transform its shape; cats don't spontaneously flatten themselves.
+Few of us would be happy to be told by a Leibnizian drunk driver that it isn't his fault that the family pet is spread half-way across the road because the cat itself is the cause of its radically altered anatomy.
 In such cases, we clearly have an example of interacting causes for the demise of that cat, none of which can be put down solely to events internal to that unfortunate animal.
-Of course, dialecticians do not deny this, but as Essay Eight Part One demonstrated, their 'theory' can't account for it.
+Of course, dialecticians don't deny this, but as Essay Eight Part One will show, their 'theory' cannot account for or cope with such complexities.

-However, someone could object that dialectics can account for such catastrophic reconfigurations of cats.
-A 'dialectical' combination of internal and external forces is the cause of their newly assumed shape.
-But even that won't work, for if a normal cat is to change into a flat cat, then according to the DM-worthies quoted here (where we were told that all objects and processes "inevitably" turn into their opposites, and those opposites cause that change), such a flat cat must already exist to flatten the non-flat cat into a flat cat.
-So the driver (unless we are desperate enough to describe her/him as a "non-flat cat", on the basis that he/she is the obvious cause of the flattened cat in question), given this new turn of events, didn't actually flatten the cat, the non-existent non-flat cat did that.
+Someone could object that DM can account for such catastrophic reconfigurations of cats.
+A combination of internal and external forces is the cause of their new geometry.
+But, not even that will work, for if a cat is to change into a flat cat, then according to the DM-worthies (link above -- where we are told that all objects and processes "inevitably" turn into their opposites because they struggle with them -- link above), the flat cat must already exist in order to flatten the non-flat cat into a flat cat.
+So the driver (unless we are desperate enough to describe her/him as a "flat cat" on the basis that he/she is the obvious cause of the flattened cat in question), given this new turn of events, didn't flatten the cat, the non-existent flat cat did that!

 Once again, dialectics would be disproved in practice; gashed heads aren't the result of "self-development".